567-labs/kura/docs/getting-started/quickstart.md

 ### Pipeline Execution

+> **What's happening here**: Each function processes the output from the previous stage, progressively transforming raw conversations into organized, visualizable clusters.

 The core pipeline consists of four sequential transformations, each building on the results of the previous stage.
 This modular design allows you to mix and match different approaches at each stage.

-> **💡 What's happening here**: Each function processes the output from the previous stage, progressively transforming raw conversations into organized, visualizable clusters.

 ```python
 summaries = await summarise_conversations(